andy-techen/better-social-media/README.md

 # Better Social Media
-Aiming to cleanse my social media feed.
+Aiming to cleanse our social media feed.
 Work in progress.